 - There are times when 59400 cannot be billed: if your insurance changed late pregnancy so there wasn’t “enough” prenatal care to meet requirements for the global code, or if we went to the hospital.

-- If we don’t bill 59400, we will bill a lot of other things (individual office visits, face to face time, postpartum visits, the delivery itself, etc.) and the reimbursement will vary based on that.
+- If we don’t bill 59400, we will bill other things (individual office visits, face to face time, postpartum visits, the delivery itself, etc.) and the reimbursement will vary based on that.
 We cannot know until after the delivery if we will bill 59400.

-- Even if we bill 59400, different plans within the same insurance company “allow” very different amounts for that code.
+- Even if we bill 59400, different plans within the same insurance company allow very different amounts for that code.
 I’ve seen them allow as much as $4200 and as little as $1500.
-Then, from that amount, the plan further designates what percentage of the allowed amount they will actually pay (it could be 70%, it could by 100% or any other number).
+Then, from that amount, the plan further designates what percentage of the allowed amount they will actually pay (it could be 70%, it could be 100% or any other number).

 Remember that you have chosen a planned homebirth with a licensed midwife precisely because of many of the points listed on the other side of this paper: you want the style and continuity of care that is offered only by a homebirth midwife.

 We ask that you take these things into consideration when you get frustrated if it feels like your insurance isn’t reimbursing enough or is requiring appeals, etc. It is most definitely not because my insurance biller and I haven’t worked as hard as we can to get the best possible legal reimbursement for you.
 It is because factors outside our control makes this a challenge.